Aerial view of Chicago housing

 The State of Illinois

-Some roles may be based in Springfield, but many are in Chicago:
+Some of these roles may be based in Springfield, but many are in Chicago.
+State-level housing policy roles will largely be in:

 Chicago Metropolitan Agency for Planning (CMAP)

-Chicago's Metropolitan Planning Organization; largely focuses on transportation-related issues, but Planning and Regional Policy and Implementation teams touch on housing, zoning, and transit-oriented development.
+Chicago's Metropolitan Planning Organization, CMAP largely focuses on transportation-related issues, but its Planning and Regional Policy and Implementation teams also touch on housing and related issues, especially zoning and transit-oriented development.

 Metropolitan Mayors Caucus

-Not itself public sector, but an instrument of suburban Chicago municipal governments providing advocacy and technical assistance, including on housing issues. mayorscaucus.org
+Not itself a part of the public sector, but an instrument of suburban Chicago municipal governments that provides advocacy and technical assistance, including on housing issues. mayorscaucus.org

 Research (University-Based)